This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Tip: Carry a light jacket at all times, regardless of when you travel.
 It does get chilly (cold) in the evenings and night.

 - June through August are busy for travellers so flights and hotels may be expensive.

 - March – April or around September are a good time to travel.

-- December despite the time when it rains most, is full of Christmas festivities, carollers and people out and about with the Christmas Spirit.
+- December despite the time when it rains most, is full of Christmas festivities, carolers and people out and about with the Christmas Spirit.

-5 Essential Items to prepare for your trip to San Francisco
+5 Essential Items for 4 days in San Francisco

 - A Good Camera: There will be plenty of great photo moments around San Francisco so bring along a good camera.
 I highly recommend the Sony A6000.
 It’s light, compact and takes amazing photos!

 - Comfy Waterproof Walking Boots: Get yourself a pair of good walking boots.
 These have been great for day-to-day wear and cope with short hikes.
 I love my Teva boots.

 - A San Francisco Guidebook: There is nothing like Lonely Planet Guidebooks so get yourself a copy of their San Francisco Guide to take you to all the best spots to visit.

 - A Stainless Steel Water Bottle: Stay hydrated.
 Get yourself a Yeti stainless water bottleYeti stainless water bottle and refill as you go.
 Make sure you have plenty of drinkable water with you!